ros2/ros2_documentation/source/Contributing/Contributing-To-ROS-2-Documentation.rst

 The above link will appear as `ROS Docs <https://docs.ros.org>`_.
 Note the underscore after the final single quote.

 Internal links
 ~~~~~~~~~~~~~~

-The ``:doc:`` directive is used to create links to other pages in the same documentation.
+The ``:doc:`` directive is used to create in-text links to other pages.
-The syntax is shown below.

 .. code-block:: rst